Finiteness of pointed maps to moduli spaces of polarized varieties: Introduction

-Let $U$ be a quasi-projective (irreducible reduced) variety (over $\mathbb{C}$) which parametrizes a ``truly varying'' family of polarized varieties with semi-ample canonical bundle.
-More precisely, we assume that there exists a smooth proper morphism $V\to U$ whose geometric fibres are connected (smooth proper) varieties with semi-ample canonical bundle, and a relatively ample line bundle $L$ on $V$ such that the polarized family $(V,L)\to U$ has \emph{maximal variation in moduli}, i.e., the moduli map $U\to \mathcal{P}^c$ is generically finite onto its image.
-Here $\mathcal{P}^c$ is the (quasi-projective) coarse moduli space of polarized smooth proper varieties with semi-ample canonical bundle.
+Consider a variety $U$ parametrizing a ``maximally varying'' family of smooth projective varieties with semi-ample canonical bundle.
+More precisely, we assume throughout that there is a smooth projective morphism $\phi: V\to U$ whose fibres $V_u$ (with $u\in U$) are projective varieties with semi-ample canonical bundle (hence are good minimal models) such that the family $V\to U$ has \emph{maximal variation in moduli}, i.e., $\mathrm{Var}(f)=\dim U$ as defined in \cite[p.~1]{Vie83}, or equivalently, that the Kodaira-Spencer map $T_u U\to H^1(V_u, TV_u)$ is injective for a sufficiently general point $u\in U$.

-Note that trivial line bundles are semi-ample.
-Thus, we allow for the fibres of $V\to U$ to be K3 surfaces, abelian varieties, hyperk\"ahler varieties, Calabi-Yau varieties, or varieties with ample canonical bundle.

-The goal of this paper is to prove the following new finiteness result for pointed maps to the moduli space of polarized varieties.